Thepagedot/Rhome-Framework/README.md

 - HomeMatic

 ### Supported Devices
 These devices can be accessed with our solution by now.
-Please consider that we are coninously trying to extend this lis.
+Please consider that we are coninously trying to extend this list to support more devices.
 #### HomeMatic
 ##### Should work
 - Switchers